 Director of Communications

 Grand Rapids Community College has been offering educational opportunities in West Michigan for 100 years.
 Established in 1914, the college offers degree courses, certification and training programs, and workshops and personal enrichment classes.
-Offerings are held on GRCC’s downtown Grand Rapids campus, as well as at several locations throughout Kent and Ottawa counties, as well as through distance learning.
+Offerings are held on GRCC’s downtown Grand Rapids campus, and at several locations throughout Kent and Ottawa counties, as well as through distance learning.